The New School views academic honesty and integrity as the duty of every member of an

 submissions of drafts of final papers or projects.
 All members of the university community are

-expected to conduct themselves in accord with the standards of academic honesty and integrity.
+expected to conduct themselves in accordance with the standards of academic honesty and integrity.

 Students are responsible for understanding the university’s policy on academic honesty and